-If you’ve been researching personal loans, you may have noticed something called a ‘comparison rate’.
-Banks are legally required to show customers a comparison rate to help them compare loans that last for a set period.
-Knowing exactly what the comparison rate is and how it works could help you get a better deal.
+If you’ve been researching personal loans or home loans you may have noticed something called a ‘comparison rate’.
+Australian lenders are legally required to show customers a comparison rate to help them compare loans that last for a set period.
+Knowing exactly what the comparison rate is and how it works will help you make the decision that’s right for you.

 A comparison rate is designed to help you understand the overall cost of a loan based on several relevant factors, rather than just the interest rate.
 That’s why this rate is useful when you're comparing loans from different lenders.

 - amount of the loan